nginxinc/nginx-gateway-fabric/docs/guides/integrating-cert-manager.md

 1. Administrator access to a Kubernetes cluster.
 2. [Helm](https://helm.sh) and [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) must be installed locally.
-3. Deploy NGINX Kubernetes Gateway (NKG) following the [deployment instructions](/docs/installation.md).
+3. Deploy NGINX Gateway Fabric (NGF) following the [deployment instructions](/docs/installation.md).
 4. A DNS resolvable domain name is required.
-It must resolve to the public endpoint of the NKG deployment, and this public endpoint must be an external IP address or alias accessible over the internet.
+It must resolve to the public endpoint of the NGF deployment, and this public endpoint must be an external IP address or alias accessible over the internet.
 The process here will depend on your DNS provider.
 This DNS name will need to be resolvable from the Let’s Encrypt servers, which may require that you wait for the record to propagate before it will work.